 But here’s where things went a little sideways: When a refund doesn’t show up, an airline can help you track down the missing money by sending a query to a travel agency.
 Why would it do that?
 Because it cares that you have a good service experience and wants your repeat business.
 Plus, it’s the right thing to do.

 In your case, the email correspondence between you and a Spirit representative suggested either your agency or airline had an incorrect credit card number.
 Maybe that’s something One Travel could have helped you with, maybe not.
 But for you, it was like hitting your head against a brick wall.
 Spirit kept sending you the same response: “Not our problem.”

 A Spirit supervisor would have spotted the problem immediately and fixed it.
 For that reason, sending a brief, polite appeal to someone at a higher level might have been your next move.
 I list them on my website.

 If that didn’t work, you could have contacted One Travel and applied some pressure on that end of the transaction.

+I do receive ocassional complaints about Spirit.
 I don’t want to be overly critical of Spirit.
 I’ve been in similar situations with much bigger airlines, where it simply washes its hands of the problem.
 “Call the agency,” they say.
 “We’ve done our part.”

 But is that good customer service?
 Of course not.